Top Wines From Napa Valley

 Wine to try: Charles Krug, Carneros Pinot Noir, Napa Valley

 While it’s long been accepted that French grapes thrive in Napa Valley, some estates look to other countries for inspiration.
 Italian grapes, in particular, are capturing the attention of winemakers.
-Dan Petroski, head winemaker at Larkmead Vineyards, cultivates white varieties like Pinot Bianco and Greco in Napa and Sonoma.
-Pinot Bianco, with its fresh fruit notes and bright acidity, is a showstopper.
+Dan Petroski, winemaker of Massican, cultivates white varietals like Pinot Bianco and Greco in Napa and Sonoma.
+Both offer fresh fruit notes and bright acidity, making for unexpected Napa Valley showstoppers.

 Wine to try: Massican, Gemina, Napa Valley